-M I S S I O N + V I S I O N
+O U R M I S S I O N

 From left: member Vince Pierce, Music Studio Instructor Pavel Bez and member Ramon "Tito" Cruz

-Most significantly, they have returned to many of the New York City neighborhoods they grew up in to educate youth about the rarely considered consequences of gun violence: bed sores, colostomy bags, and not being able to brush your teeth or tie your sneakers without help.
-They want kids to know guns lead not only to jail or death—there’s a middle place our members find themselves in, from which these lines emerge:
+Appearing as the OPEN DOORS Reality Poets, members return to many of the New York City neighborhoods they grew up in to educate youth about the rarely considered consequences of gun violence: bed sores, colostomy bags and not being able to brush your teeth or tie your sneakers without help.
+They want young people to know guns lead not only to jail or death.
+There’s a middle place our members find themselves in, from which these lines emerge:

 Only if he had raised his arm about an inch or two / I wouldn’t have to be telling my story to you

 I can’t even teach my son how to play ball / Or pick up and run if he needs me at the drop of a call